RSGallery2/RSG2_Gallery_Component/.defDocumentation/orderingGalleries.md

 All order IDs are unique.
 Sub galleries are sorted direct after the parent gallery.
 They get the following number.
 Sub galleries will only be ordered within the same parent.

 positive:
-* ...
+* The gallery view on ordering will display sub galleries direct after
-* new item -> run through increase everything with one
+* New item -> run through increase everything with one.
+For sub gallery it may start after parent gallery for new item

 negative:
-* ...
-* a lot of numbers have to be increased
+* All following galleries have to be updated on new item
-* ...

 ##Ordering within sub galleries (parents)
 The general order is within parent galleries.
 Sub galleries will only be ordered within the same parent.
 Their ordering begins with '1'.